Welcome to Classic Jaguars.

 It's not just me that approves of older Jaguars either - Dad, who introduced me to the classic cat, has had a

-I hope all Jaguar fans enjoy perusing the many photos of old Jaguar cars that feature on this site, and if I've missed
+I hope all Jaguar fans enjoy perusing the many photos that feature on this site, and if I've missed

-out your favourite please get in touch and I'll see what I can do to rectify the omission!
-If you are a fan of all 4
+out your favourite please get in touch and I'll see what I can do to rectify the omission.

 |